salvadormaciase/Odoo12mexico/mexico-12.0/l10n_mx_edi_pos/README.rst

 generic partner, and is sent to sign with the PAC assigned in the session journal.

-The resultant XML is attached in the section.
+The resultant XML is attached in the session.

 **CASE 2:**